DevOpsCraftsman/CoSMIC/cosmic/README.md

 # Coupling
 “The degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between modules.”

+### Early Mentions
+- 1974: "On the Criteria To Be Used in Decomposing Systems into Modules" by Larry Constantine, Glenford J. Myers, and Wayne C. Stevens

 #### [Examples](/cosmic/coupling/coupling.md)